 What are the apptitudes and tools that enable you to get home even without a GPS?
 Self confidence.

-You had to find yourself a way to get home, and you believed on yourself.
-Even agains the highest adversities, self confidence is what enables us to reach goals and put our apptitudes into play.
+Even against the highest adversities, self confidence is what enables us to reach goals and put our apptitudes into play.

 Sources of self confidence